 SEO copywriting is writing web content with the objective of attracting visitors to your site through search engines and then persuading them to become customers.

-If you want to DOMINATE in the search engines as a web copy writer, you need to LOVE SEO. (if you’re not sure about what SEO is or how to optimise your site, I am also an SEO specialist.
-I wrote a useful wordpress seo tutorial that’s more than 10k words long, and counting!)
+If you want to DOMINATE in the search engines as a web copy writer, you need to LOVE SEO.

 - Write about 1 main topic per page = MAIN KEYWORD